collabsoft/forge-apps-ui-example/README.md

 [![Atlassian license](https://img.shields.io/badge/license-Apache%202.0-blue.svg?style=flat-square)](LICENSE)
-## Issue Adjustments Forge Example
+## UI modifications forge example

-This repository is for the early access preview for the upcoming [Issue Adjustments extension point](https://trello.com/c/HohZrqJl/77-issue-adjustments).
+This repository is for the early access preview for the upcoming [UI modifications extension point](https://trello.com/c/HohZrqJl/77-issue-adjustments).

-This app serves as an end-to-end example of how to use issue adjustments in Jira Cloud.
+This app serves as an end-to-end example of how to use UI modifications in Jira Cloud.
-It's a Forge app that provides three issue adjustments operations:
+It's a Forge app that provides three UI modifications operations:

 - Hiding the priority field
-- Changing the summary field label to "Adjusted summary label"
+- Changing the summary field label to "Modified summary label"
-- Changing the assignee field description to "Description added by issue adjustments"
+- Changing the assignee field description to "Description added by UI modifications"

 Also, it provides a basic example of how to retrieve the app context and how to call product API.